ptomato/talks/jsnation2024/README.md

 You can get the calendar from the user's preferences in your app, or from their locale using the resolvedOptions method of Intl.DateTimeFormat (though beware; this does not always correspond to what the user actually wants!)

-Then, you can get today's date in that calendar using Now.plainDate, add one month to it using the add method, and format it for the user with the toLocaleString method.
+Then, you can get today's date in that calendar using Now.plainDateISO, add one month to it using the add method, and format it for the user with the toLocaleString method.
 Here's an example of what it looks like in my locale: 2024 dash 12 dash 18.
 -->

 ---